zhiyuanLiang1996/UDND-blog/README.md

 The main results can be seen from the Notebook and the write up I post in this project

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 The dataset is from Airbnb and Kaggle.
-The project orignates from Udacity course, you are welcome to build upon my analysis
+The project orignates from Udacity course, you are welcome to build upon my analysis.
+The structure of this README takes from [this project](https://github.com/u0509421/Write-a-Data-Science-Blog-Post) and my gratitude definitely goes to the author!